cumbof/OpenGDC/README.md

 ## Notes
 - Import OpenGDC as a NetBeans Project
-- Remember to extract Homo_sapiens.GRCh38.88.chr.gff3.gz inside package/ensembl/ folder before running the application
+- Extract Homo_sapiens.GRCh38.88.chr.gff3.gz inside package/ensembl/ folder before running the application
+- Set the "DEBUG" boolean variable to "false" in Settings class before exporting the project to the final Jar

 ## Software web-page
 [http://bioinf.iasi.cnr.it/opengdc/](http://bioinf.iasi.cnr.it/opengdc/)